PDF Accessibility Remediation Techniques

 • Accessibility isn't a trend, it's, like, a necessity.
 Making sure everyone can access info?
 That's just good practice.

-• Keep learning and adapting; accessibility standards are always evolving as noted earlier by the PDF Association.
+• Keep learning and adapting; accessibility standards are always evolving.

 • Don't be afraid to ask for help, or, ya know, check out some more resources.
 There's a ton of, like, awesome communities out there.